Stages in continuous delivery pipeline

 Automating Continuous Delivery

 Agile without automation, is hard to consume.
-Hence, teams can start by first automating phases of the Build-Test-Deploy cycle, also called the Continuous Delivery (CD) process.
+Hence, teams can start by first automating phases of the Build-Test Management-Deploy cycle, also called the Continuous Delivery (CD) process.
 This is because agile emphasizes on delivering high quality software frequently and this cannot be achieved by the traditional approach where teams push code into the testing environment, run manual tests, and deploy code manually.
 Though most enterprises have realized the importance of setting up an automated CD pipeline, only few have tasted success.
 This is primarily due to the plethora of technologies, tools, and the sheer size of most enterprises.
 This exercise of setting up the pipeline can be challenging, but at the same time rewarding.
 In addition to substantially shortening the demand to deploy cycle time, an automated CD pipeline brings in improved product quality, reduced risk, and better governance among other benefits.
 Let's look at the various activities involved in setting up a CD pipeline.

 Setting up the CD Pipeline